naturalis/nbclassify/html/orchid/README.rst

 OrchiD is a proof-of-concept Django app for classifying digital images of slipper orchids.

-It implements our "nbclassify" Python package for automated classification of images using artificial neural networks.
-The "nbclassify" Python package depends on our Python package for `image feature extraction
+It implements the NBClassify Python package for image fingerprinting and recognition.
+NBClassify depends on the `ImgPheno
-<https://github.com/naturalis/feature-extraction>`_.
-They both need to be
+<https://github.com/naturalis/imgpheno>`_ package and they both need to be
 installed for this app to work.

 Quick start